Magma (character): Reception

+Chase Magnett of ComicBook.com described Magma as a "charming firebrand, both literally and figuratively," writing, "Creators ought to ignore whatever parts of her past that confuse the character and focus on a personality that warms up a room even more than her powers might."

 Other versions

 Age of Apocalypse

 In the Age of Apocalypse, Amara, like many other young mutants, is recruited by Apocalypse and became one of his assassins.
 Fanatical and in total control of her powers, Magma is sent to London to eliminate the leadership of the Human High Council.
 The attack is foiled by Weapon X (Logan), who kills Amara.
-The assassination attempt is actually a provocation on Apocalypse's behalf, who wants the Council to amass its fleets, making them more vulnerable to be destroyed.
+The assassination attempt is actually a provocation on Apocalypse's behalf, who wants the Human High Council to amass its fleets, making them more vulnerable to be destroyed.

 Age of X-Man

-Magma and the others were transported to another plane of existence by X-Man created in an attempt at a utopia where they and all other mutants would be at peace, altering their memories so they wouldn't resist.
+In the Age of X-Man series, Magma and the others were transported to another plane of existence by X-Man created in an attempt at a utopia where they and all other mutants would be at peace, altering their memories so they would not resist.
 Magma became the main stunt coordinator of all the movies that are filmed at Studio X, which mainly featured actors Nightcrawler and Meggan Puceanu.

 Amara flirted with Kurt and asked him about going to the fan dinner, which annoyed Meggan because she liked him as well.
-Later at the dinner, Amara defended the Stepford Cuckoos, saying that the Studio wouldn't be running as smoothly if the girls weren't around, after a group were disgusted by how the sisters flaunted their familial relationship.
+Later at the dinner, Amara defended the Stepford Cuckoos, saying that the Studio wouldn't be running as smoothly if the girls were not around, after a group were disgusted by how the sisters flaunted their familial relationship.

 While not observed, Magma was presumably returned to the real world when X-Man decided to release the mutants he forced to live in his plane of existence.